Left Bauer Productions

 The Sound of Waves combines text, sound and light to deliver a spell binding theatrical event.

-A play by Gareth Ellis in collaboration with Jodie Harris (Performer), Naomi Edwards (Director), bluebottle – Frog Peck (Design & Light), Jethro Woodward (Sound & Composition), Katherine Manson (Costume), Geraldine Cook (Voice Coach) and Maxine Buxton (Movement Coach).
+A play by Gareth Ellis in collaboration with Jodie Harris (Performer), Naomi Edwards (Director), bluebottle – Frog Peck (Design & Light), Jethro Woodward (Sound & Composition), Katherine Manson (Costume), Geraldine Cook (Voice Coach).

 Image: The Sound of Waves.
 Photo by Ivanka Sokol.